What is statistics? Why do we need it?

 - Continuous data are generally measurements, and hence include a decimal point.
 For example, in each sector flies can be higher up or further down.
 With more precise measurement tools and time, we could have given the position of flies as 5.3 or 5.9.
 Obviously, taking continuous data from the climbing assay would be more time-consuming but also more accurate than the discrete data which you have determined.

 - Normal (Gaussian) distribution.
 Knowing data distribution is important for choosing the right analysis strategies, since parametric statistical tests usually require a Gaussian distribution.
-Data are normally distributed if they fall symmetrically around the mean, i.e. are bell-shaped and have no skewed.
+Data are normally distributed if they fall symmetrically around the mean, i.e. are bell-shaped and are not skewed (see middle of Fig.3 for data that are not normally distributed).
 Body height is an example of parametric data: most individuals will be around the mean height, with fewer and fewer each side as you get further away from the peak on the graph.
 Some individuals may be very tall, or very short, but the further away that you go from the mean, the less likely you are to find an individual of that height.
 The climbing assay should have normally distributed data when accumulating data across all experimental repeats.
 You can determine this with specific tests, such as the Kolmogorov-Smirnov test or Shapiro-Wilk test.
 Often data are not normally distributed (see Figure 3, middle and top right), and non-parametric tests have to be used for their further analysis.

-- Outliers are individual data points which stand out from the rest of the data because they are abnormally high or low (see Figs. 1 and 2).
+- Outliers are individual data points which stand out from the rest of the data because they are abnormally high or low (see Figs. 2 and 3).
 For example, in the climbing assay all the young flies may have climbed above sector 6 whereas only one “outlier fly” has stayed at the bottom in sector 1.
-Discounting such data is only justifiable if your sample number is high or if you have repeated the experiment several times and this outlier is the absolute exception, and exclusion of such data needs to be discussed in your report.
+Discounting outliers is only justifiable if your sample number is high and/or if you have repeated the experiment several times and this outlier is the absolute exception; IMPORTANT: exclusion of such data needs to be discussed in your report.

-- The range of data is the difference between the lowest and highest values of a set of data.
+- The range of data is the difference between the lowest and highest values of a data set.
 For example, in the set of data shown for working out the mode, the lowest value is 2 and the highest value is 48.
 The range of the data would be 48 – 2 = 46.

 - The mean is what you get when you add up all the values, and divide the sum by the number of values in the set (see Figure 3).
 For example, the mean of the following set of 6 numbers is: (3 + 2 + 4 + 4 +5 + 6) / 6 = 24 / 6 = 4.
 The mean can be useful to know for all types of data, but especially when it is normally distributed and continuous.